Certificate of Completion of Training (CCT): guidance for GP trainees

 You should check each ARCP form carefully and notify your HEE local office or deanery of any amendments that need to be made before you sign it off.
 This will help to avoid delays to your CCT.

 Towards the end of your training, your HEE local office or deanery will hold a final ARCP Panel to determine if you have gained the required competences for licensing and met the requirements of the GP training programme, including the completion of the MRCGP examinations.
 If so, they will sign you off from training via your ePortfolio.
 If you have not met these requirements, you may be awarded some additional training time.

 You must apply to both the GMC and RCGP for your CCT:

 - The GMC will invite you to apply to them within the last four months of your training.
 This will be done via a message to the email address you have provided to them and your application is made through your GMC online account.

 Once we have reviewed the evidence submitted and resolved any discrepancies, we will make a recommendation to the GMC on whether or not you are eligible for a CCT.
-This can take up to 15 working days, but may take longer if any of the documents are incomplete or we have any missing information.

 It is a legal requirement for your name to be listed on the GP register before you can work in NHS general practice in any capacity, so you must wait for your entry to the register before taking up employment.

 You must also be included on your local performers list.
 Some performers list administrators will request sight of your certificate.
 The criteria for entry to a medical performers list are set out in the regulations for each of the four countries and information can be found here.

 If you have any queries, please refer to our FAQs below.
 If your question has not been answered please contact the GP Specialist Applications team where an adviser can assist you.